diem/dip/dips/dip-14.md

 Previously each transaction can only have one signer, which is the sender of the transaction.
 In the multi-agent scheme, with the ability to have multiple signers, the transaction can potentially have multiple authenticators from different accounts and of different schemes.
 An `AccountAuthenticator` serves as the authenticator for one account.
 And a `TransactionAuthenticator` can contain multiple `AccountAuthenticator`s, as shown in the next subsection.

+Notice that `AccountAuthenticator` has a multi-signature variant `MultiEd25519`. `MultiEd25519` is a signature scheme an account uses to generate signatures.
+This is different from multi-agent, which is a new type of transaction.

 ```
 pub enum AccountAuthenticator {